(You are here.)

 stable flying machine that would need little control input, and they were

-had come to be known as an aeroplane de type Wright.
-After testing
+by this time, the design had come to be known as an aeroplane de type Wright.

 and Archdeacon gleefully announced to the Aero-Club de France that Voison